 Madewell — Think of Madewell as J. Crew’s younger, more easygoing sister with a penchant for bumming around the beach.
 Recently opened on South Beach, the boutique is the brand’s first foray in Florida.
 714 Lincoln Road, Miami Beach; (305) 534-8079.

 DESIGN DISTRICT: This de rigueur area across the pond from Miami Beach is home to design stores, high-brow boutiques, art galleries and gourmet restaurants galore.
-During this year's Art Basel, a spate of new store openings from IWC Watches, Chrome Hearts, Bulgari, Miu Miu and Omega Watches are in order.
+Chi chi stores such as Tom Ford, Cartier, FENDI, Louis Vuitton, IWC Watches, Chrome Hearts, Bulgari, Miu Miu and Omega Watches are on hand.

 Brownes & Co. — Need a manicure, wax and some beauty booty?
 Brownes & Co. has got you covered.
 Up for keeps are get-glam goodies by Darphin, Dr. Hauschka, Liz Earle, Mario Badescu, Acqua di Parma, Jurlique and more.
 Home items like Diptyque candles and Apothia aromatic diffusers are also on hand.
 32 N.E.
 39th Street, Design District; (305) 573-5221.